GitYiheng/Learning_in_Growing_Robots/README.md

 5. Start training by typing `mlagents-learn Config\config.yaml --run-id=tadpole_learn_id01 --keep-checkpoints=10000 --seed=1 --train`.
 After seeing the Unity icon and training information, press the play button in the Unity window.

-To end training, you can press the play button in the Unity window again, or "ctrl+c" in the Anaconda Prompt.
+6. Normally, you would wait the training to finish by itself.
+To interrupt the training, you can press the play button in the Unity window again, or "ctrl+c" in the Anaconda Prompt.

 In "Project==>Assets==>Config", you can change the training parameters in "config.yaml".
+If you are familiar with Tensorflow, you can create your customized network structure in the "create_cc_actor_critic" function in "ml-agents/ml-agents/trainers/models.py".

+# Testing

+You can test your training result now.

+1. Choose "Hierarchy==>froglet==>Academy".
+In "Inspector==>Tadpole Academy (Script)==>Broadcast Hub==>Brain", untick the "control" box.

+2. Choose "Hierarchy==>froglet==>Head".
+In "Inspector==>Tadpole Agent (Script)==>Brain", click the dartboard symbol and select "TadpoleBrain".

+3. Choose "Project==>Assets==>Brains", put a copy of "TadpoleBrain.nn" to "Inspector==>Model".
+"TadpoleBrain.nn" can be found in "project_name/Assets/models/tadpole_learn_id01/".

+4. Press the play button and the froglet should swim using the trained policy.

+5. Press the play button again to finish simulation.

+# Training from an Existing Model

+You can train from an existing decision making policy.

+1. Choose "Hierarchy==>froglet==>Academy".
+In "Inspector==>Tadpole Academy (Script)==>Broadcast Hub==>Brain", tick the "control" box.

+2. Choose "Hierarchy==>froglet==>Head".
+In "Inspector==>Tadpole Agent (Script)==>Brain", click the dartboard symbol and select "TadpoleBrain".

+3. Open an Anaconda Prompt and navigate to the "Assets" folder in your project directory.

+4. Activate the virtual environment by typing `activate growvenv`.

+5. In "Project==>Assets==>Config", you can change the "max_steps" to a larger number in "config.yaml".

+6. Continue training by typing `mlagents-learn Config\config.yaml --run-id=tadpole_learn_id01 --keep-checkpoints=10000 --seed=1 --load --train`.
+After seeing the Unity icon and training information, press the play button in the Unity window.

+6. Normally, you would wait the training to finish by itself.
+To interrupt the training, you can press the play button in the Unity window again, or "ctrl+c" in the Anaconda Prompt.